sqlighter/sqlighter/README.md

 <img align="left" src="https://user-images.githubusercontent.com/2813336/172672872-9692f678-1c05-4477-82e1-1f4f3427b0d6.png">

-[SQLighter](https://sqlighter.com/app) is a database explorer born for SQLite that helps you learn SQL, design and deploy your application's database in minutes.
-Open your SQLite database by dragging its file on the page.
-All queries run locally in the browser with top speed.
+[SQLighter](https://sqlighter.com/app) is a database explorer born for SQLite that helps you design and deploy your application database in minutes.
+Drag your database on the page to open it run your queries locally in the browser with top speed.
 No need to install or update any apps on your desktop.
-Works on mobile devices as well.
+SQLighter works on mobile devices as well.

 ### Tools